alejandronanga/alejandronanga.github.io/_pages/portfolio.md

 I am currently working on the creation of another TFS pharmaceutical line, based on photographic references and physical measurements of the assembly parts.

+This is just a visualization of the assembly parts of a small section of the line, with an isolated base.
+The line skeleton, a layout, and more internal assembly parts were created for the rest of the line.

-My role has been 3D modeling and texturing.
+My role has been 3D modeling and texturing based on photographic references.
 Further on, I will implement the assets in Unity and create a Mixed Reality training for the Hololens 2 and the Oculus Quest as an assembly and maintenance guided experience.

 ### Ferentino Line 4
 <div class="sketchfab-embed-wrapper">